davidnathanlang/internet_regulation_synth_project/README.md

 5. **Combined Analysis**
    - `07_combined_multiverse_plots.R`: Creates combined visualizations of all results

-## Running the Analysis
+## License

+This software is licensed under the MIT License.
+See LICENSE file for details.

+## Code Repository

+The code is available at: https://github.com/username/age-verification-analysis

+## Detailed Code Functionality

+A complete description of the code's functionality can be found in the Methods section of the manuscript, which provides pseudocode and algorithm descriptions for the synthetic control methods implemented.

+## Reproduction Instructions

+The following steps will reproduce all quantitative results presented in the manuscript:

-1. Set up your R environment and install required packages
+1. Set up the environment as described in the Installation Guide
-2. Create and populate your `api_keys` file
-3. Run scripts in the order listed above
-4. Check output directories for results

-## Notes

-- Some scripts use parallel processing.
-Adjust the number of cores used based on your system capabilities
-- Large data files may be generated in the process.
-Ensure adequate disk space
-- Scripts contain progress indicators and will skip already-completed computations
-- The multiverse analysis may take several hours to complete depending on your system
-- `[DATE]` in filenames refers to the date the file was generated
-- `[PARAMS]` represents various parameter combinations used in the analysis
-- `[INDEX]` represents numerical indices for generated tables
-- Files marked with `[STATE]` are generated for each U.S. state in the analysis
-- `[KEYWORD]` represents one of the search terms: porn, pornhub, vpn, xvideos
+2. Run data collection scripts (01a, 01b, 01c)
+3. Run data assembly script (02)
+4. Run preregistered hypothesis testing (03)
+5. For robustness checks, run the multiverse analysis scripts (04, 06, 07)

+Exact results may vary slightly due to random initialization in some models, but all substantive findings should be reproducible.

 ## Troubleshooting

-- If you encounter memory issues, reduce the number of parallel workers in scripts using `furrr` or `parallel`
+- **Memory Issues**: Reduce the number of parallel workers in scripts using `furrr` or `parallel`
-- For Census API rate limits, add delays between calls
+- **Census API Rate Limits**: Add delays between calls or request a higher rate limit
-- Check the data directories are properly created and have write permissions
+- **Missing Files Error**: Ensure all directories exist and have write permissions

-## Output

-The analysis will generate:
-- Synthetic control estimates
-- Treatment effect plots
-- Multiverse analysis results
-- Combined visualization of results across methods

-Results will be saved in their respective directories as specified in the directory structure.
+- **Package Compatibility**: If you encounter package conflicts, create a dedicated R environment

+For additional support, please open an issue on the GitHub repository.